 - Herestrau Park.
 The park spreads over 187 hectares around a lake you can row on.
 Boats and paddles boats are available for rent throughout summer.
 Also, refreshment kiosks and restaurants which offer great views of the lake can be spotted throughout the square.
 You can stroll down shadowy alleys, admiring the relaxing views; it’s a great way to spend your mornings and early afternoons.

 - Cismigiu Garden is the oldest garden in the city, dating back to 1847.
-It’s also one of the most romantic places in Bucharest, with colorful flowers and narrow paths which take you to unexpected places, like the mysterious ruins of an old monastery.
+It’s also one of the most romantic places in Bucharest, with colorful flowers and narrow paths that take you to unexpected places, like the mysterious ruins of an old monastery.

 - The Botanical Garden.
 Established in 1860, the garden was almost completely destroyed during the second war.
 Yet, despite its tumultuous history, the garden is now a quiet place in the city where you can admire over 10,000 species of plants across over 18 hectares.